ginpks/TRANSPORTATION/team/m2/features.md

 This feature will allow users to post ride offerings and ride requests, which will be then displayed as a listing for easier viewing.
 The postings will include the details about the ride like time, exact location, space availability, price, or any other specifications or preferences.

-**Point Value**: 2 points
+**Point Value**: 3 points

-**Assigned to**: Jinghao Gao, Edgardo Torres
+**Assigned to**: Edgardo Torres, Jinghao Gao

 ## Main page view

 This is the main view, where all the postings will appear.
 Upon clicking on a specific posting, the chat screen will appear.
-There's also search/filter/sort functions available to use from the main view.
+There are also search/filter/sort functions available to use from the main view.

 **Point Value**: 3 points